 Ranked among the top 50 engineering schools worldwide, Waterloo Engineering is committed to leading engineering education and research.

-We are the largest engineering school in Canada, with more than 9,900 students enrolled in 2017.
-In 2017/18, external research funding from Canadian and international partners exceeded $72.4 million, a strong indication of our extensive industry partnerships and the excellence of our engineering research programs.
+We are the largest engineering school in Canada, with over 10,100 students enrolled in 2018.
+In 2018/19, external research funding from Canadian and international partners exceeded $96 million, a strong indication of our extensive industry partnerships and the excellence of our engineering research programs.